Laetiporus sulphureus: Cultivation

+Uses

 Due to its taste, Laetiporus sulphureus has been called the chicken polypore and chicken-of-the-woods (not to be confused with Grifola frondosa, the so-called hen-of-the-woods).

 Many people think that the mushroom tastes like crab or lobster leading to the nickname lobster-of-the-woods.
 The authors of Mushrooms in Color said that the mushroom tastes good sauteed in butter or prepared in a cream sauce served on toast or rice.
 It is highly regarded in Germany and North America.

 Young specimens are edible if they exude large amounts of a clear to pale yellow watery liquid.
 Only the young outer edges of larger specimens should be collected, as older portions tend to be tough, unpalatable, and bug-infested.
 The mushroom should not be eaten raw.
-Certain species of deer consume this type of mushroom.

 Adverse effects

 Some people have experienced gastrointestinal upset after eating this mushroom, and it should not be consumed raw.

 Severe adverse reactions can occur, including vomiting and fever, in about 10% of the population, but this is now thought to be the result of confusion with morphologically similar species such as Laetiporus huroniensis, which grows on hemlock trees, and L. gilbertsonii, which grows on Eucalyptus.